pinecone-io/pinecone-ts-client/README.md

 ## Testing

-All unit, integration, and end-to-end testing takes place automatically in CI and is configured using Github actions and workflows, located in the `.github` directory of this repo.
+All testing takes place automatically in CI and is configured using Github actions and workflows, located in the `.github` directory of this repo.

-To run tests locally, see [CONTRIBUTING.md](CONTRIBUTING.md) for instructions.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.